 Boston University's Charles River Campus is located at the intersection of three cities (Boston, Brookline, and Cambridge) within three different counties (Suffolk, Norfolk, and Middlesex).
 The Boston University Police Department works closely with other local law enforcement agencies, including the Boston Police Department, Brookline Police Department, Cambridge Police Department, MBTA Transit Police Department, county sheriffs, the Massachusetts State Police, and security departments of other area universities, as appropriate.
 The department has radio communications interoperability through the Boston Area Police Emergency Radio Network (BAPERN) and has access to law enforcement databases as a member agency of the Massachusetts Department of Criminal Justice Information Services.
-The Boston University Police Department also works with local law enforcement authorities at its Study Abroad locations, satellite campuses, and other locations outside of Boston as appropriate.
+The Boston University Police Department also works with local law enforcement authorities at its Study Abroad locations, satellite campuses and other locations outside of Boston as appropriate.
 The University does not have written agreements with those various law enforcement agencies.

-Through coordination with local law enforcement agencies, any reported criminal activity engaged in by students at off-campus locations is monitored and recorded.
+Through coordination with local law enforcement agencies, any reported criminal activity engaged in by students at offcampus locations, including non-campus locations of student organizations officially recognized by the University, including those with non-campus housing facilities, is monitored and recorded.
 This information is provided to the Dean of Students for possible disciplinary action.

-The Chief of Police and Executive Director of Public Safety for Boston University reports directly to the Vice President for Campus Planning and Operations.
+The Chief of Police for Boston University reports directly to the Chief Safety, Security & Preparedness Officer.